nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_A020.md

 #### Status: ![Live](images/icons/api_live.png)

 ## Description
-As a Referring Clinician (/Administrator)
-I want to upload a file to the e-RS document store
+As a Referring Clinician, Referring Clinician Administrator, Service Provider Clinician or Service Provider Clinician Admin I want to upload a file to the e-RS document store
 so that I can then link it to a referral as part of its referral letter